wey-gu/nebula-siwi/src/siwi_frontend/README.md

 ## Build Manually

-Vue-cli service global was used for ease of debug(for a non-webpack enginner).
+Vue-cli service global was used for ease of debug(for a non-webpack engineer).

 ```bash
 npm install -g @vue/cli-service-global